 On Election Day, how will voters know who to vote for?
 Will they vote for a judicial candidate just because they are listed as a Democrat or Republican?
 Or will they cast a vote for a name that they know and trust?

+Running a campaign for judge is different than other elected positions.
 The laws governing judicial elections vary from state to state.
 However, most state court systems are made up of two sets of trial courts.
 They include trial courts of limited jurisdiction (probate, family, traffic, etc.) and trial courts of general jurisdiction.
 Then there are intermediate appellate courts (in most states) and the highest state court.
 Unlike federal judges that are appointed for life, most state court judges are either elected or appointed for a certain number of years.

 Trial courts of limited jurisdiction are courts that deal with only specific types of cases.
 They are often located in/near the county courthouse and are usually presided over by a single judge.
 A judge sitting without a jury hears most of the cases heard by these courts.
 Some examples of trial courts of limited jurisdiction include: